 During the rise of the internet cryptocurrency Bitcoin, analysts likened its behaviour to that of Tulipmania in the Dutch

 Tulipmania is often referred to as the first recorded speculative bubble driven by inflated prices for tulip bulbs which rapidly

 collapsed.
 Above are two graphs each representing a paralleled rise respectively.
-Tulips took hold of the Dutch economy and
+Tulips took hold of the Dutch economy

-a garden filled with mirrors.
+the centre of a garden filled with mirrors.
 They went to great alchemical lengths to encourage a 'break' in the blooms which

 produced flairs of striking vivid colours in the petals, making them ever more valuable.
 In the 1920's it was found that a

 virus produced these breaks in colour which was then furiously bred out of the tulips, in their place remained the ubiquitous

 During Tulipmania the Dutch East India Company brought porcelain to Holland from China via South Africa.
-The Dutch could not
+The Dutch could

 Hand pressed earthenware tiles, silkscreened Delft tulip pattern c.1650, cobalt